friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.6.rst.txt

 is raised than what is done by Python.
 This file contains only examples of SyntaxError and its sub-classes.
-Some tests may appear to be repetitive to a human reader but they are may be included to ensure more complete test coverage..
+Some tests may appear to be repetitive to a human reader but they are may be included to ensure more complete test coverage.

 .. note::